jonathonlefler/cs120N/windows/README.md

 ```
 If the version is 11, move on to step 4.

-Otherwise if the version is not 11, nothing prints out, or you get `'java' is not recognized`:
+If the version is not 11 refer to Step 1 uninstalaition

+If nothing prints out, or you get `'java' is not recognized`:

 1. Type "System" in the app search bar and open up the System app
 2. Click "Advanced system settings"